MahmoodMasqati/data-versioning/answers.md

        **C.** In .dvc/config after dvc remote add -d ... </br>
        **D.** In the docker run command via -v “$BASE_DIR”:/app </br>

-**Answer Q3:** **B** is the right answer. docker-entrypoint.sh executes when the container starts and it runs gcsfuse to mount the bucket and then it performs necessary bind mounts to make the data available to the application's expected path (/app/cheese_dataset) using the command "mount --bind /mnt/gcs_data/images /app/cheese_dataset".
+**Answer Q3:** **B** is the right answer. docker-entrypoint.sh executes when the container starts and it runs gcsfuse to mount the bucket and then it performs necessary bind mounts to make the data available to the application's expected path (/app/cheese_dataset) using the command `mount --bind /mnt/gcs_data/images /app/cheese_dataset`.